kytulendu/TW/README.md

 Thai Write is a word processor that run on Free-DOS, M$-DOS, DR-DOS, Novell-DOS or any DOS compatible OSs.
-Base on [CU Writer](http://th.wikipedia.org/wiki/%E0%B8%8B%E0%B8%B5%E0%B8%A2%E0%B8%B9%E0%B9%84%E0%B8%A3%E0%B9%80%E0%B8%95%E0%B8%AD%E0%B8%A3%E0%B9%8C) 1.41 which is a clone of WordStar, by Computer Service Centre and Faculty of Engineering, Chulalongkorn University.
+Base on [CU Writer](http://th.wikipedia.org/wiki/%E0%B8%8B%E0%B8%B5%E0%B8%A2%E0%B8%B9%E0%B9%84%E0%B8%A3%E0%B9%80%E0%B8%95%E0%B8%AD%E0%B8%A3%E0%B9%8C) 1.41 which is a clone of WordStar, by Computer Service Center and Faculty of Engineering, Chulalongkorn University.

 The original source code for CU Writer is found found on a ftp server ftp://ftp.cs.washington.edu/pub/thaisys/software/dos/cu-writer/